bitcoin/bitcoin/doc/developer-notes.md

 does exactly what it's supposed to do.
 It is also helpful for rebasing (since the same script can just be re-run on the new master commit).

-To create a scripted-diff:
+To create a scripted-diff, use [`commit-scripted-diff.sh`](/contrib/devtools/README.md#commit-scripted-diff.sh).

+This will automatically:

-- start the commit message with `scripted-diff:` (and then a description of the diff on the same line)
+- start the commit message with `scripted-diff: `
-- in the commit message include the bash script between lines containing just the following text:
+- in the commit message, include the bash script between two lines:
     - `-BEGIN VERIFY SCRIPT-`
     - `-END VERIFY SCRIPT-`

-The scripted-diff is verified by the tool `test/lint/commit-script-check.sh`.
-The tool's default behavior, when supplied with a commit is to verify all scripted-diffs from the beginning of time up to said commit.
-Internally, the tool passes the first supplied argument to `git rev-list --reverse` to determine which commits to verify script-diffs for, ignoring commits that don't conform to the commit message format described above.
+The scripted-diff can be verified by running `./test/lint/commit-script-check.sh <commit>`.
+The tool's default behavior is to verify all scripted-diffs from the beginning of time up to said commit.
+Internally, the tool passes the first supplied argument to `git rev-list --reverse` to determine which commits should be verified, ignoring commits that don't conform to the commit message format described above.

 For development, it might be more convenient to verify all scripted-diffs in a range `A..B`, for example: